Replacing Your Stolen or Damaged Hybrid Car Badge

 Test the location of the new badge with a paper template, made by tracing around the badge and cutting out its shape.
 Use a couple of strips of masking tape to hold the template on your car once you're satisfied with the location.
 Then, make reference marks with a grease pencil and remove the template.
 Next, you'll need to carefully clean off any remaining grime and adhesive residue, taking care to retain your reference marks.
 You can warm the old adhesive residue with a hair dryer to make removal easier.
 Use a tar remover or other paint-safe product to help clean the area, too.
 When the paint surface looks clean, go over the location with a bit of rubbing alcohol -- but wait until after you've attached the new badge before breaking out the car wax.
 Practice positioning the new badge a few times before exposing the adhesive on the back.
 That way, you'll know just how to hold it when you're ready to apply it for good.

-For more information about hybrid cars, follow the links on the next page.
+For more information about hybrid cars, follow the links below.